portainer/portainer/README.md

 - Sign in with your [Docker ID](https://docs.docker.com/docker-id)
 - Follow [these](https://github.com/portainer/portainer-demo/blob/master/play-with-docker/docker-stack.yml#L5-L8) steps.

 Unlike the public demo, the playground sessions are deleted after 4 hours.
-Apart from that, all the settings are same, including default credentials.
+Apart from that, all the settings are the same, including default credentials.

 ## Getting started